millzyvanillzy/SQL/README.md

 # SQL
 SQL Portfolio

 ## Behold!
 It's a new dawn.
-If the world truly is my oyster, then I have discovered some pearls of code.
+## If I am the oyster, then allow me to share my pearls of code.